banked/example-store/README.md

 ## Deploying the store

 There are several environment variables that need to be set on the server to be able to make payments.
-You can add them to a `./.env` file and they'll be automatically pulled and used by the Express based server.
+You can add them to the checked in `./.env` file and they'll be automatically pulled and used by the backend.

-* `BANKED_PUBLISHABLE_API_KEY` is Banked's publishable secret key, and is available from the Banked console.
+* `BANKED_PUBLISHABLE_API_KEY` is Banked's publishable secret key, and is generated in the Banked console.
 This key is only ever used on the server
-* `BASE_URL` is the base url for where this site is deployed (e.g. `https://example.com`) and is used for constructing the callback URL's Banked's checkout with redirect to
+* `BASE_URL` is the base url of where this site is deployed (e.g. `https://example.com`) and is used for constructing the callback URL's Banked's checkout will redirect to on success or error of the payment
 * `PAYEE_NAME` the name of the bank account payments will be made into
 * `ACCOUNT_NUMBER` is the bank account number the payments will be made into
 * `SORT_CODE` is the sort-code of the account the payments will be made into